 You wont believe how quick and easy it is to remove red-eye in Photoshop!
-Learn how to fix those creepy pupils in today’s episode!
+Learn how to get rid of red eye in this free Photoshop tutorial.

 Red-Eye occurs when a photo is taken with a flash that is too close to the subject.
 This is very common for on-camera flashes for that reason.
 To avoid the problem altogether, try using a larger flash such as a speed-light.
 Or, photograph in natural Light instead.